janbaudisch/gluon-container/README.md

 This image comes with a build script, which will take a gluon version as well as the the site config source via environment variables.
 See `example.env`.

-A volume will be created the complete build output.
+A volume will be created for the complete build output.

 ```
-podman run --env-file example.env --volume /path/on/host:/build gluon
+podman run --env-file example.env --volume </path/on/host>:/build gluon
 ```

-If built successfully built, images will be under `/path/on/host/output/images`.
+If built successfully built, images will be under `</path/on/host>/output/images`.

 ## Build